 Unfortunately, the Atlanta State Board of Workers’ Compensation has a few Administrative Law Judges and many, many Georgia workers’ compensation claims to be heard at each calendar call.
 In my experience, at least 99% of “first set” hearings are postponed at least 30 days.
 More often than not, even “second set” hearings are postponed.
 Why?

-When my Atlanta workers’ compensation law office files a Request for Hearing, we also send discovery requests to the Employer and Insurer.
+When we file a WC-14 Request for Hearing, we also send discovery requests to the Employer and Insurer.
 They have 45 days to respond when these are sent with the hearing request.
 Once a defense attorney is appointed, he or she will send my office discovery requests as well, and we will have 30 days to respond.
 If the defense attorney takes my client’s deposition, he/she will likely want to request medical records from doctors named in the deposition, and these doctors will have 30 days to respond.